Department of Psychology

 Biography

-Anya is a third-year doctoral student who specializes in qualitative and quantitative educational research.
+Anya is a fifth-year doctoral student who specializes in qualitative and quantitative educational research.
 Her past research topics include Attention, Sensation and Perception and Multicultural Education in Nicaragua.
 Anya is currently a Data Quality Analyst and a former teacher for Baltimore City Public Schools.
 She is an advocate for equitable education and student wholeness initiatives, and works with organizations such as the Network for Teaching Entrepreneurship and the Greater Baltimore Urban League to promote youth empowerment.
 Anya plans to center her future research around K-12 standardized testing, specifically assessment and diagnostic instruments used for Special Education students.

 Banji Kumolalo